YoussefK-Ismail/toxic-content-classifier/TASK_EXPLANATION.md

 - Python for programming
 - Streamlit for web interface
 - BLIP from Salesforce for images
-- Fine-tuned DistilBERT for classification
+- PyTorch LSTM for classification
 - Pandas for data management"
 ```